Here

 1: Elephants.

-0: That's an answer.
+0: That's not a terrible answer.

 1: It's not a good answer though.